-If the person you want to appoint to a position of regulated work is already a PVG scheme member, you should request a 'Scheme Record Update' from Disclosure Scotland.
-This will register the club's connection to and interest in this person and provide you with any relevant updated information since the application was made.
+If the person you want to appoint to a position of regulated work is already a PVG scheme member, you should request a 'Scheme Record Update' from Scottish Squash.
+This will register the sports' connection to and interest in this person and provide you with any relevant updated information since the application was made.